Title of publication: Perspectives

 Supported by: SEE (Student Enterprise and Employability) and Cassochrome

-Perspectives is produced in collaboration with Camberwell Press as an outcome of Camberwell Book Prize 2016.
-This publication documents everyday street views and architecture.
+Perspectives documents everyday street views and architecture.
+The book is produced in collaboration with Camberwell Press as an outcome of Camberwell Book Prize 2016.

 Korobkiewicz photographs objects that enter our ordinary field of vision – street corners, fences, staircases, and walls –and assembles them into considered studies on colour and composition.
 Forms we process passively acquire new meaning and are re-imagined into deft arrangements through a range of lighting and cropping techniques.